PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 ![PHOB_PREORDER_PARTS](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/Phob_Ordering_Guide_Images/phob2_preorder_parts.PNG?raw=true)

 This is where you double-check the part quantities you've selected and make sure that they're all checked, even if in stock.
 Once you checkout, JLC will attempt to purchase those parts for you at the quoted price.
 If they end up costing more, they'll email you about supplementing the cost, and if they end up costing less, you will be refunded the difference.
 You can check the status of part orders in the "Parts Order History" subtab.

+Some of the parts may be in stock and be available immediately.
+You must wait until **ALL PARTS** are available before proceeding.
+This may take one or two weeks.

 ## Purchasing the PhobGCC v2.0.2 board